United Nations and Ethiopia reach aid pact for war-hit Tigray | Law-Order

 United Nations and Ethiopia reach aid pact for war-hit Tigray

-It accuses Abiy of "invading" Tigray, where federal troops captured the regional capital Mekelle at the weekend, sending TPLF leaders fleeing for the hills.
-Abiy, who hails from the larger Oromo and Amharic ethic groups, calls the Tigrayan leaders criminals opposing national unity and plotting attacks in Addis Ababa and elsewhere.

 Federal police blamed the TPLF, without offering proof, for a small blast in the capital on Wednesday that injured an officer lightly.
 There was no immediate response from the TPLF.
-The government was flying state media to Mekelle on Wednesday, witnesses said.
-With communications largely down, there has been little verifiable information from the highland city of 500,000 people since it fell on Saturday.
+There has been little verifiable information from Mekelle, the highland city of 500,000 people, since it fell on Saturday.

 TPLF leaders say they are continuing to fight from surrounding mountainous areas.
 "Wars are not like taps that you turn on and then turn off.
 This is going to be a very long, drawn-out process," Horn of Africa expert Rashid Abdi told an online forum.